cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 (nothing wrong here for a single shot mission) but it will remain without consequence.
 On the other hand, there can be much at stake if the personal background of each character comes into play.
-There may be a lingering drug addiction, suppressed PTSD or such fine things as a girlfriend or wife waiting at home.
+There may be a lingering drug addiction, suppressed PTSD, or such fine things as a girlfriend or wife waiting at home.
 Gambling debts or just crushing loneliness dowsed in nights of party and excess, all may play a role if the shit hits the fan.
 Maybe there is a fine refuge for the character in